henriksson-lab/screpo/README.md

 ==Authors==

-* Johan Henriksson
-* Debojyoti Das
+* Debojyoti Das <debojyoti.das@umu.se>
+* Johan Henriksson <johan.henriksson@umu.se>

+See also our lab website: http://www.henlab.org/

 ==Cite==

 Not required but much appreciated!
 It motivates us to keep developing tools like this one:

-TODO
+TODO (for now, link to our github repo)

 A quick guide to database IDs